 - Acknowledgment – Finally, the DHCP acknowledges the request and your computer is assigned an IP.

-There are various forms of IP address to be aware of.
-The most basic distinction is between IPv4 and IPv6 addresses.
+There are various forms of IP address.
+The most important distinction is between IPv4 addresses and IPv6 addresses.

 What Is IPv4?

 - 4 numbers separated by dots